 Notes:

-Dually certified personnel may not serve in multiple roles.
+Dually certified personnel in grade K-12 may not serve in multiple roles.
 For example, a special education teacher who is also certified in regular education cannot serve as the special education teacher and the regular education teacher (see below for preschool requirements).

-ARCs of students who are home/hospital placements must meet the same requirements under 707 KAR 1:320 Section 3 (this does not apply to students in private schools).
+ARCs of students who are in home/hospital placements must meet the same requirements under 707 KAR 1:320 Section 3 (this does not apply to students in private schools).

 For preschool teacher: